demingfactor/storytellingsa/src/cms/pages/about.md

 As oral storytellers, we vary in:

-* the **types of story** we tell – folk tales, wisdom stories, crafted personal stories
+* the **types of story** we tell – folk tales, literary & crafted personal stories and more!
 * our **purposes** when we tell – entertain, convey insight, express ourselves
 * the occasions and settings **where we tell** – regular story sharing meetings, concerts, festivals.